use of energy

-Ever since the beginning of time, man has found inventive ways to stay warm, stay cool and use water resources to survive and progress.
+Ever since the beginning of time, man has found inventive ways to stay warm or cool and use water resources to survive and progress.
 Did you know, for example, that the Romans were the first to use central heating by using a furnace to create hot air that went along channels under the floor to generate heat?
-And in order to cool their homes they would attempt to circulate cool water from the aqueducts through the channels in the house walls?
-We have come a long way since the Romans’ innovations and, particularly in the last century, have developed modern heating, refrigeration and water management techniques which are not only essential for our homes: industries are heavily reliant on these in their production.
-However, in an era in which we are more environmentally aware and striving to battle climate change, it is vital that industry manages its consumption of energy efficiently.
+In order to cool their homes they would attempt to circulate cold water from the aqueducts through the channels in the house walls.
+We have come a long way since the Romans’ innovations.
+Particularly in the last century, we have developed modern heating, refrigeration and water management techniques which are not only essential for our homes: industries rely on these in manufacturing.
+However, in an era in which we are becoming more environmentally aware and striving to battle climate change, it is vital that industry manages its consumption of energy efficiently.

 In this article, we focus on how industries can optimally use process heating and cooling as well as water, not only for their own benefit, but also for that of the environment.

-Why are heat, refrigeration and water so important for industry?
+Why are heat, refrigeration and water so important in industry?

 In order to understand the significance of heat, refrigeration and water, it is worth taking a look at how they are deployed in industry: